E-Turcios/Lab.Practicing-Git/README.md

-his is a repo for learning git
+This is a repo for learning git

+#made some changes